chanshiyucx/blog/polyglot/english/writing/002-how-to-get-fluent-in-English-in-5-days.md

 ## Day One: Choose Your Topics

-**First, select five topics that genuinely ix`nterest you.** This is crucial because you'll naturally feel more confident speaking about topics you're passionate about.
+**First, select five topics that genuinely interest you.** This is crucial because you'll naturally feel more confident speaking about topics you're passionate about.

 **Next, write down three key reasons why each topic interests you.** This helps organize your thoughts from the start and is a fundamental step towards achieving fluency.